KnoBuddy/VisualDiffusion/README.md

 ## Instructions
 Install PRS and ensure it is working and cd into directory.
 Follow the [Instructions Here](https://github.com/lowfuel/progrock-stable).

 Adjust the sliders according to how much you want that portion of the prompt to effect the image.
+(Prompt weights are currently only working in the dev version of PRS.)

 # Instructions for using VisualDiffusion with ProgRock-Stable
 ![image](https://user-images.githubusercontent.com/64171756/187046564-6ce159f9-202b-4b9e-b21a-bbba50e4ad68.png)